ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 > There are only two hard things in Computer Science: cache invalidation and
 > naming things.

-Properly handling errors always makes the code harder to read.
-Using the right tools, data, and functions can help.
+Improperly handling errors always makes the code harder to read.
+The right tools, data, and functions can help.
 Use them.

 ## `bind` as a Binary Operator